-Vartan Group, Inc. is a commercial property firm headquartered in Harrisburg, PA.
-We build, maintain and manage real estate in the Capital region.
+Vartan Group, Inc. is a commercial realty firm headquartered in Harrisburg, PA.
+We build, maintain and manage property in the Capital region.

 Our mission and our values espouse the “triple-bottom line.”
 This approach is founded on the notion that, in a world of scarcity and limited resources, investment of these limited resources must be sustainable.